-Last week we received congratulations from Information Science Research that our paper Eye-Tracking-Based Classification of Information Search Behavior Using Machine Learning: Evidence from Experiments in Physical Shops and Virtual Reality Shopping Environments has been selected as one of the two runners-up for the Best Paper Award 2020.
+Last week we received congratulations from Information Systems Research that our paper Eye-Tracking-Based Classification of Information Search Behavior Using Machine Learning: Evidence from Experiments in Physical Shops and Virtual Reality Shopping Environments has been selected as one of the two runners-up for the Best Paper Award 2020.
 The full list of awardees can be seen here: https://pubsonline.informs.org/page/isre/awards

 We are very happy about this appreciation, which motivates us to continue this line of research in the future.
 In particular, combining virtual reality and eye tracking for behaviour research is a promising method, which can be applied to many different contexts.